BernhardStudios/gymnalyze/README.md

-# gymnalyze: Video Pose Analysis Tool

-## Overview
+# Gymnalyze

-gymnalyze is a Python package designed to analyze videos of people training and assess their poses to help improve their movements.
+Python package designed to analyze videos of people training and assess their poses to help improve their movements.
 Utilizing MediaPipe, this package provides tools for pose estimation and analysis, making it easier for users to understand and enhance their physical performance.

 ## Installation
 To install the required dependencies, run the following command: